-In order to work to the highest possible standards of child protection Carmichael requires that all employees/volunteers are vetted by the National Vetting Bureau.
-All existing employees/volunteers at Carmichael have be retrospectively vetted.
+In order to comply with National Vetting Bureau (Children and Vulnerable Persons) Act 2012-2016 Carmichael requires that all employees/volunteers who undertake relevant work or activities as defined in Schedule 1 Parts 1 & 2 of the Act are vetted by the National Vetting Bureau.
+In 2017 all existing employees/volunteers at Carmichael were retrospectively vetted.

-It is the policy of Carmichael that all employees/volunteers will be re-vetted every 5 years.
+It is the policy of Carmichael that all employees/volunteers who undertake relevant work or activities as defined in Schedule 1 Parts 1 & 2 of the Act will be re-vetted every 5 years.